volusion/element-proptypes/README.md

 The `slider` propType will display an horizontal slider for picking a numeric value in Site Designer when editing the block config.

-Site Designer will populate the `slider` like this when a value has been selected:
+Site Designer will populate the `slider` like this when a value has been selected.
+Note the `selectedValue` field:

 ```
 sliderConfig: {
+    labelPrefix: "~",
+    labelStepSize: 10,
+    labelSuffix: " oz",
     min: 50,
     max: 100,
     stepSize: 5,
-    selectedValue: 75
+    selectedValue: 75,
+    vertical: false
 }
 ```